Nik21-1992/customer-behavior-analysis-sql/README.md

-# 📊 Customer Behavior & Growth Analysis (SQL + Power BI)
+# Customer Behavior & Growth Analysis (SQL + Power BI)
-SQL-based analysis of customer behavior, retention, and channel performance with actionable growth insights.
+This project follows an end-to-end analytics workflow from raw data to business insights using SQL & Power BI.

 ## Objective